buildpacks/rfcs/text/0000-process-type-arguments.md

 [drawbacks]: #drawbacks

 * Breaking changes!
-* Some functionality is only accessible by setting environment variables.
-Previously, all functionality was available via the command line.
+* Some functionality is only configurable by setting `entrypoint`.
+Previously, all functionality was available via `cmd`.
 * Increased complexity of launcher shell logic.

 # Alternatives